Mohanad-eng/Sensor_Fusion_MindCloud/README.md

 and more benefits for it.

-## Let's dive in the Types of the sensor fusion types :
+## Let's dive in the Types of the sensor fusion:

 ![fusion types](<https://app.dropinblog.com/uploaded/blogs/34241363/files/Types_of_Sensor_3.png>)